MWall541/Dragon-Mounts-Legacy/README.md

 - Updated the textures of some of the original dragons.

 - Added the Storm Dragon, lower armor with slightly fast movement speed, flight speed, melee damage, and is immune to lightning bolt damage.
 Can be hatched when surrounded by copper blocks.
+It has the electro step ability that cleans weathered copper.

 - Added the Blue Fire Dragon.
 Can be hatched via obsidian.
 It breathes blue fire (cosmetic change from normal fire breath).